gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 ### Not The End

 I thought this must be it.
-But slowly I realized, that content strategists are not only building castles in the air, but they are also offering strategy offered by other top-line companies as their own.
+But slowly I realized that content strategists are not only building castles in the air, but they are also offering strategies offered by other top-line companies as their own.

 **They call it innovation when, in reality, it's renovation.**